 SEO is no longer just about choosing keywords and implementing certain technical fixes to your site.
 Think more holistically.
 Remember to include content strategy, content development, content amplification, partnerships, outreach, and PR in your measurements.
-Although historically these have been on separate line items, your SEO efforts today should be 100 percent integrated with your PR, for example.
+Although historically these have been on separate line items, your SEO efforts should be 100% integrated with your PR.
 All of this leads to more mentions, more shares, and more links, helping your organic rankings, traffic, and conversions.

-Be sure to customize your ROI metrics based on the nature of your business and what you need your site visitors to do while on your website.
+Customize your ROI metrics based on the nature of your business and what you need your visitors to do.
 It’s not always about selling another widget.

 For example, when I worked with one of the largest newspapers in North America, SEO was all about page views, page views, page views.
 Why?
 Because our client’s business model was based on advertising revenue, and increased page views meant more advertising dollars and greater leverage when negotiating future advertising deals.
 In that case, it was equally as important to measure the page views for the organic traffic coming to the site compared to other channels, as the actual traffic numbers themselves.
 For this publication, generating more page views was in and of itself a major priority, and so measuring the success of SEO without the inclusion of page view metrics made no sense in this particular case.